-The UCSF Pediatric and Adult Spine Surgery Course is a one-day virtual event emphasizing pioneering trends in pediatric and adult spinal surgery.
-This course is designed to be interactive with didactic lectures given by leaders in the spine community.
+The UCSF Pediatric and Adult Spine Surgery Course is a three-and-a-half day event emphasizing pioneering trends in pediatric and adult spinal surgery.
+This course is designed to be interactive with didactic lectures given by leaders in the spine community as well as a hands-on bioskills lab.
 Participants will review and practice surgical principles and techniques in the treatment of complex spinal disorders.
 Expert lecturers will describe the state-of-the-art treatment for a variety of Pediatric and Adult Spinal Disorders.
 Interactive case presentations will allow learners to apply knowledge to improve decision making for complex spine pathology.

-Residents, fellows, and surgeons wanting to broaden their hands-on experience will have the opportunity to improve skills in evaluating, case planning, and performing techniques to address various pediatric and adult spine pathologies.
+Surgeons, physicians, nurse practitioners, physician assistants, residents and fellows wanting to broaden their hands-on experience will have the opportunity to improve skills in clinical evaluation, preoperative planning, and surgical techniques

 Objectives should be based on learning needs described above and/or the desired outcomes described below.

 The University of California, San Francisco School of Medicine (UCSF) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.